-At Creepy Beasties Inc., three of the most dreaded animals, a spider, a snake, and a rat, sat in their boardroom in silence while they awaited their boss.
-Then, Mr. Spider broke the silence.
+At Creepy Beasts Inc., three of the most dreaded animals, a tiger, a wolf, and a bear, sat in their boardroom in silence while they awaited their boss.
+Then, Mr. Tiger broke the silence.

 “Isn’t it odd that our surnames match our species, yet none of our surnames match our own?”

-The snake replied, “Yeah, but does anyone care?”
+The wolf replied, “Yeah, but does anyone care?”

 They sat in silence again…